tiagostutz/chimpassist/README.md

 ## Statistics endpoints

-The backoffice application invokes a set of REST endpoints that you should implement following a JSON format that will enrich the customer panel information.
+The backoffice application invokes a set of REST endpoints implemented by you following some JSON formats that will enrich the customer panel information.
+All the requests sends the `attendant_id`.
 So, you will implement your own logic and pass the base endpoint - **without** the **/chimpassist** part - to the environment variable `STATISTICS_BASE_ENDPOINT` and implement the following:

-- `/chimpassist/:customerId/contactInfo` - returns customer contact info:
+- `/chimpassist/:customerId/contactInfo?attendant=<attendant_id>` - returns customer contact info:
 ```JSON
 {
   "e-mail": "user@email.com",